Skip to content

 Filling in task details in Toggl Track.

-Toggl Track is available on the web, desktop, and through mobile apps, or via browser extensions.
+Toggl is available on the web, desktop, and through mobile apps, or via browser extensions.

 The Manual mode lets you add tasks you have already completed.
 Just click the plus icon underneath the play icon: